Study of the Little Ice Age reveals new information regarding the North Atlantic climate system.

 The University of Exeter He conducted a new study that examined how the ocean has changed and responded to external changes over the past few centuries using cohoj oyster shells, which can survive for several hundred years.

-The results show that the North Atlantic climate system lost elasticity (the ability to recover from external changes) and perturbed before the Little Ice Age, which could have caused the “flip” to a new, colder state.
+The results show that the North Atlantic climate system lost elasticity (the ability to recover from external changes) and perturbed before the Little Ice Age, which might have caused the “flip” to a new, colder state.
 In addition, according to experts, a new tipping point in the North Atlantic may be near, which will have serious consequences for the climate of the region.

 The work is aiding our understanding of how and when tipping points are triggered, which is important given that scientists have warned that many tipping points may now be approaching worldwide due to human-driven climate change.